Skip to content

 By default, the KCP proxy uses the kernel's network stack, which may not work correctly due to system firewall settings.
 You can try using the --use-smoltcp parameter to switch to the user-space network stack.

-Disabling KCP Input
+Disable KCP Input

 If you do not want traffic destined for a specific node to use the KCP protocol, start EasyTier on the target node with the --disable-kcp-input parameter.

-For example, if you do not want Node B to receive KCP traffic, start EasyTier on Node B with the --disable-kcp-input parameter.
 In this case, even if Node A has enabled the KCP proxy, the traffic from Node A to Node B will continue to use the TCP protocol.

 Subnet-to-Subnet KCP Support

 If Node A is a router, and the subnet under A needs to access other EasyTier nodes or other proxied subnets, it can also use the KCP proxy.
 However, Node A must use the user-space network stack by specifying the --use-smoltcp parameter.
-Otherwise, the TCP protocol will still be used.

 Checking KCP Proxy Status